SSWConsulting/SSW.Rules.Content/rules/different-types-of-testing/rule.md

 What if the goal is to test an entire **user journey**, to ensure a user can add an item to their shopping cart and complete the checkout process to make a purchase? **End-to-end tests!**

 ::: greybox
-**Note**: none of these test types, or test goals, have been described as manual or automated.
+**Note**: None of these test types, or test goals, have been described as manual or automated.
 This distinction describes the "how" of the test. *How* should you perform an end-to-end test of your purchasing journey?
-That's a business decision, and you should check out our rule on [deciding whether a test is a good candidate for automation.](https://ssw.com.au/rules/good-candidate-for-automation/)
+That's a business decision, and you should check out our rule on [deciding whether a test is a good candidate for automation](/good-candidate-for-automation/).
 :::

 `youtube: https://www.youtube.com/embed/YaXJeUkBe4Y`